 CITRIS Foundry alum Aluna recently received clearance from the U.S. Food and Drug Administration (FDA) for its asthma management device and platform.
 Aluna helps patients, particularly pediatric patients, better manage their asthma by recording and tracking lung function scores.
 Better tracking of lung function can help prevent asthma attacks and flare-ups, resulting in controlled and managed asthma.

 Aluna plans a consumer launch in the Spring of 2020.
-Though a prescription is not required, Aluna recommends consulting with one’s physician when using the Aluna platform.
+Though a prescription is not required, the company recommends consulting with one’s physician when using the platform.